Saba is a sophomore at Harvard College in Cambridge, Massachusetts.

 You can find Estella’s work on the “Our Discoveries” page!

-Check out Salem's work on the "Our Discoveries" page!
+Salem’s research can be found on the “Our Discoveries” page.

 Katya is a first year medical student in the BA/MD program at the University of Missouri-Kansas City.